ctsit/honeyguide/README.md

 There is a script that can be run from the docker host once the containers are running that will allow one to pull whenever they want.

+# Reporting #

+Hawkeye is installed on the system so once you set up the mail server you can respond to quail file creation